nynasakina/-StyleCode-/README.md

 # StyleCode

 StyleCode is a captone project for General Assembly Software Engineering Immersive.
 Built using the MERN stack, StyleCode is a fashion e-commerce website based on the Model View Controller (MVC) Architecture.

-Product images found solely belongs to [Forever21](https://www.forever21.com).
+All product images found solely belongs to [Forever21](https://www.forever21.com).

 ## Features